KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 ### Final Email Deck
 - Use Google Slides
-- This is the final pitch deck, but which can be understood without the in-person presentation
+- This is your final pitch deck, but which can be understood without the in-person presentation
 - The easiest way to organize this is for it to use many more slides (one or more explanatory slides for each of the Pitch Deck Slides

 ### One Page Executive Summary